These Greek baked beans in tomato sauce are a weeknight-friendly version of traditional gigantes plaki.

 - Preheat the oven to 350ºF.

-- Heat the oil in a medium pot over medium-low heat.
-Add the shallots, garlic, oregano, paprika, and a pinch of salt, and cook until softened, stirring occasionally, about 5 minutes.
+- Heat the oil in a large oven-safe* skillet (or Dutch oven) over medium-low heat.
+Add the shallots, garlic, oregano, paprika, and a pinch of salt, and cook until softened, stirring occasionally, 3 to 5 minutes.

-- Add the beans, tomato sauce, spinach, sun-dried tomatoes, and lots of black pepper.
-Taste and season with salt, if needed.
+- Add the beans, tomato sauce, sun-dried tomatoes, sugar, and lots of black pepper.
+Stir to combine and bring to a simmer.

-- Transfer to an 8×8-inch (or similar) baking dish and cover tightly with foil.
-Bake for 15 minutes.
-Remove the foil and continue baking for about 15 minutes more, until the surface of the beans looks dry and a few of the beans on top are golden brown.
+- Cover with a lid (or aluminum foil) and bake for 15 minutes.
+Then uncover and continue baking for about 15 minutes more, until the surface looks dry and a few of the beans on top are golden brown.

 Nutrition